ESIPFed/science-on-schema.org/guides/DiscussionVariableMeasured.md

 Dereferencing the so:ProperyValue/so:propertyID  URI should yield a rich represenation of the meaning of the property that further axiomatizes the phenomenon, e.g. as a  "Feature of Interest: sea surface" and "Observed Property: temperature", etc, with links to ontologies like EnvO or SWEET.

 It would be up to the client to recognize the propertyID identifier, or extract useful information from it representation, to better understand what the PropertyValue actually represents, via its rdfs:label, skos:definition, skos:altLabel, etc.

+## Attributes
+Variables that play the role of attribute are scoped to one of the variables that is in the 'measure' role (see 'Roles that variables can fill', above).
+The [so:valueReference](https://schema.org/valueReference) property is described as "A pointer to a secondary value that provides additional information on the original value, e.g. a reference temperature."
+This can be interpreted to mean an attribute role.
+The so:valueReference range includes so:PropertyValue, so valueReference can be used to describe variables in an attribute role.

+example:

 ### Details on encoding
 1. Multiple so:propertyID values could be used to indicate different levels of granularity/detail for the property associated with a variable (the DDI variable cascade...).
 For example there might be a propertyID for 'water temperature', 'sea surface water temperature', 'sea surface water temperature measured with protocol X, daily average, Kelvins, xsd:decimal'.
 Each of these description approaches addresses different use cases.
 Communities can define standard reference resources that provide variable definitions with identifiers that can be used for information interchange.